 Airside control areas in some parts of the world do not have the same level of security as they do in the UK.

 Stowaways can get on board if the proper checks are not carried out.

 In the case of the man who died in August 2012, after stowing away on a flight from Cape Town to London, the warning came too late.

 The crew onboard were told during their journey that a security fence had been breached in Cape Town and that someone had been seen climbing into the undercarriage.

 Who are the stowaways?

-It is thought many stowaways are trying to escape persecution in their home country and are fleeing conflict situations, or are trying to find economic prosperity in the West.
+It has been suggested that some stowaways are trying to escape persecution in their home country, or are fleeing conflict situations.